google/WebFundamentals/src/content/en/fundamentals/accessibility/how-to-review.md

 - Interactive elements, like links and buttons, should be distinguishable from non-interactive elements.
 It is difficult for users to navigate a site or app when they cannot tell if an element is clickable.
 There are many valid methods to accomplish this goal.
-One common practice is underlying links to differentiate them from their surrounding text.
+One common practice is underlining links to differentiate them from their surrounding text.

 - Similar to the focus requirement, interactive elements like links and buttons require